 A bone marrow biopsy is a medical procedure to collect and examine a sample of bone marrow (spongy tissue inside the bones).
 Doctors may need a bone marrow biopsy if they suspect some types of cancer or blood diseases.
 In this article, learn about bone marrow biopsy, why it is performed, how, its harms, and the interpretation of the results of the biopsy in Turkey.

-A bone marrow biopsy (in English called bone marrow biopsy or bmb) is a medical examination used to evaluate the condition of the spongy tissue within the bones (bone marrow) that serves as a factory for blood cells.
+A bone marrow biopsy (in English called bone marrow biopsy or bmb) is a medical examination used to assess the condition of the spongy tissue within the bones (bone marrow) that acts as a factory for blood cells.
 A bone marrow biopsy shows the condition of the bone marrow if it is healthy and produces normal amounts of blood cells or No, this procedure is used to detect blood diseases such as cancers and some types of fevers of unknown cause.

 What is a bone marrow biopsy?